samsquire/ideas4/README.md

 This idea is not intuitive but this idea has wide ranging impacts on efficiency and query planning.

+This ide: run a loop, determine the access pattern and then prepare data in that format from that point onwards.

 Each problem has an ideal data structure.
 We should define the data access pattern we want and let the computer determine the best course to get there.

 Imagine a special object called a relation that supports all operations that are possible with all algorithms and data structures.
 What data structure gets ultimately used depends on what operations are executed against the relation.